The Great Shadow: Major Elliot

 Major Elliot is a former member of the English army and is currently stationed in West Inch.
 Like everyone else in West Inch, Major Elliot is deceived by Lapp, and in once case when Jack catches Lapp walking around, Lapp uses Major Elliot to reassure Jack that he isn't up to no good.
 Upon Jim and Jack's decision to enlist as a soldier, Major Elliot is sent to train him as well as other recent enlisted soldiers.
 Major Elliot does his best to train the men and help them ease their nerves during the beginning of the war.

 Themes

 Love triangle

-The Jack makes numerous claims that Jim is his best, and frankly one of his only friends.
+Jack makes numerous claims that Jim is his best, and frankly one of his only friends.
 However, it is clear from the beginning that Edie is going to infuse herself into the friendship, when she makes it glaringly obvious she is interested in Jim more than Jack.
 However this love triangle produces surprisingly small amount of conflict as the two boys eventually force Edie to choose, and upon her choosing of Jim, Jack respectfully steps down.